 Making the Strap

 With white yarn, chain 15.
 Then, single crochet in the second chain from the hook and in each chain across.
 You will have 14 single crochet stitches in the strap.
-Fasten off white yarn.
+Fasten off white yarn, leaving a tail for sewing.

 Assembling the Flower

 To form the flower petals, we will shape the circle.
-With the yarn needle and the long tail, weave in and out around the edge of the double crochet circle, like gathering fabric.
+With the yarn needle and the long tail, weave in and out around the posts or top loops of the double crochet stitches.
 Once you’ve gone all the way around, gently pull the yarn tail to gather the circle into a flower shape.
 Secure the yarn tightly to hold the flower shape.
 Sew the bead or button into the center of the flower.

 Attaching Strap and Flower

-Position the strap across the bootie as shown in the image, and sew one end securely to the side of the bootie using your yarn needle and white yarn.
+Position the strap across the bootie opening as shown in the image.
+Using the yarn tail and needle, sew one end securely to the side of the bootie near the top edge.
 Sew the flower onto the other end of the strap.
-Sew the other end of the strap (with the flower attached) to the other side of the bootie, making sure the strap is positioned to comfortably fasten across the top of the bootie.
+Sew the flower-end of the strap to the other side of the bootie, making sure the strap sits comfortably across where the baby’s ankle would be.

 Finishing Touches